Dubai International Advisory Consultants

 • License amendment fees: Adding new trading activities to an existing license costs AED 500 to AED 2,000 per amendment at the DET

 • Annual renewal: Renewal cost is similar to the initial license fee each year.
-Budget for renewal 60 days in advance to avoid late penalty fees of AED 750 per month on an expired license
+Budget for renewal 60 days in advance to avoid late penalty fees on an expired license

 Factors That Affect Your Total Cost